ktzar/scummatlas/README.md

 It creates a bunch of HTML files that software that aim to show the inner aspects of how these beloved games were implemented.

 TODO
-- Parse local and object scripts
+- Improve parsing local and object scripts
-- Parse object images
 - Fix issues with some types of stripes
+- Parse costumes
+- Have a game detector